All the Man That I Need

 "All the Man That I Need" is a song written by Dean Pitchford and Michael Gore.
-The song was first recorded as "All the Man I Need" by Linda Clifford for her album I'll Keep on Loving You (1982).
-In 1990, American singer Whitney Houston had a number-one multiple chart hit with this song, recorded as "All the Man That I Need", from her third album, I'm Your Baby Tonight (1990).
+The song was first recorded as "All the Man I Need" by Linda Clifford for her album I'll Keep on Loving You (1982) and later covered around the same time by Sister Sledge.
+The song is better known for being recorded by American singer and actress Whitney Houston, who released it as the official second single from her third album, I'm Your Baby Tonight on Arista Records on December 4, 1990.
+Houston's recording was produced by Narada Michael Walden and featured American musician Kenny G on saxophone.